miurahr/aqtinstall/docs/cli.rst

     The Linux/Mac port of 7-zip is called ``p7zip``, and you can install it with brew_ on Mac, or on Linux with your package manager.

+.. option:: --external-option <7zip option>

+    Pass an additional option to the external 7zip command.
+Repeat this option to pass more than one value.
+Options beginning with ``-`` must use the equals form, for example ``--external-option=-xr!*.dSYM``.
+This option has no effect when the internal py7zr extractor is used.

 .. _py7zr: https://pypi.org/project/py7zr/
 .. _7-zip: https://www.7-zip.org/
 .. _Choco: https://community.chocolatey.org/packages/7zip/